-It may seem pretty unnecessary to consider which guitar strap you’ll be using before you play a gig or start learning guitar; however, the right one can make a huge difference to your playing.
+It may seem pretty unnecessary to consider which guitar strap you’ll be using before you play a gig or start learning guitar; however, the right one can make a massive difference to your playing.

-Some guitars, especially Les Paul and Gretsch models are pretty heavy.
-Therefore a tough, durable support will make your musical life much more comfortable.
+Some guitars, especially Les Paul and Gretsch models, are pretty heavy.
+Therefore a strong, durable support will make your musical life much more comfortable.

-In this article, we look at the best guitar strap for both electric and acoustic guitar and give you a considered opinion on which are worth considering.
+In this article, we look at the best products for both electric and acoustic guitar and give you a considered opinion on which are worth considering.

 At a Glance – Our Choice of the Best Guitar Straps on the Market